Arts Live: Support for Ambition scheme Arts Festival 2019 is now open for applications

 An allocation of ticket sales (no less than 10%) must be made available via the Midsteeple Box Office

-By accepting the guarantee you agree to the conditions of the scheme, available here.
+By accepting the Support For Ambition offer, you agree to the conditions of the scheme, available here.

 SMALL PRINT: The total costs of the event should be more than the guarantee requested and we are looking for promoters to buy in with a shared risk.
 The promoter should be confident in achieving a minimum audience.
 The amount of support will ensure that all agreed event costs are covered, provided you achieve above the minimum, and your expenditure is not higher than agreed.
 Should ticket income be more than the event costs, you will keep profits.
 Typically we will guarantee a loss of up to £500 but will offer a smaller or larger guarantee, depending upon the overall cost of the event.
 The costs should include artists’ fees, travel accommodation, venue hire, technical costs and publicity.
 If for example you are an artist or a venue, you can include your own fees in the budget.
 Typically we will expect the amount of support to cover no more than 50% of the total event costs but we will make exceptions for high risk or developmental projects, Children’s theatre or dance.
 You must supply us with copy and a good quality image for our listings, and publicity.
 Tickets must be made available via our booking system.
 You will be primarily responsible for the promotion and marketing of your event.
 We do, however, offer support via press releases, newsletters, website material and social media.